neondatabase/website/content/guides/django-rest-api.md

 ---
-title: Building an AI Model Marketplace API with Django, Django REST Framework, and Neon Postgres
+title: Building an API with Django, Django REST Framework, and Neon Postgres
 subtitle: Learn how to create a robust RESTful API for an AI Model Marketplace using Django, Django REST Framework, and Neon's serverless Postgres
 author: bobbyiliev
 enableTableOfContents: true